Richard Bowdry: Early life

 While always a fan of stock car racing, Bowdry’s career started as a drag racer in Detroit, Michigan and quickly transitioned into the world of boat racing.
 Though he had never stepped one foot in a boat before and didn't even know how to swim, he became one of the first African-Americans to race with the World Outboard Racing Association (WORA) in Ann Arbor, MI.

 Motorsports career

-In 1972, he left Michigan to head to sunny, South Florida with his family, leaving behind the world of boat racing in pursuit of a new “pass” time in the exciting world of stock car racing.
+In 1972, he moved with his family from Michigan to South Florida, leaving boat racing to pursue an interest in stock car racing.